digital-brain-sh/d4rl/d4rl/dmlab/readme.md

-add new gen level to your dmlab env
+Add new gen level to your dmlab env

 Here is an example, it works for me.
 You may change the path if necessary.
 ```bash